ozgurakan/ozgurakan.github.io/_posts/2014-04-23-saltstack-virtualbox-vagrant.markdown

 title: SaltStack + VirtualBox + Vagrant
 date: 2014-04-23 22:11:00
 author: Oz Akan
-abstract: To create the next great SaltStack formula, you need less than I th`ought you did.
+abstract: To create the next great SaltStack formula, you need less than I thought you did.
 categories:
     - SaltStack
 ---

 ## Need for MyCloud

 It took a while for me to figure out that it might be a good idea to have a local environment where I can play with the SaltStack formulas we have been working on.
 Since I had easy access to cloud environment, like anyone on earth with a cloud account on one of the IaaS providers, my perception was the best way to develop SaltStack formulas was to have a salt-master on cloud and create as many minions as I need with salt-cloud.
 I would then destroy them, create them again.

 Cycle would go on.